tezos/tezos/src/proto/alpha/docs/language.md

         > CHECKED_MUL ; C / t (x) : t (y) : S   =>   C / t (x * y) : S

    * `CHECKED_CAST t_to` where `t_to in u?int{8|16|32|64}`
+     Typecast.
+Fails unless the item can be round-trip converted between types t_from and t_to without changing the value.
         :: t_from : 'S   ->   t_to : 'S   for   t_from in u?int{8|16|32|64}

         > CHECKED_CAST t_to ; C / t_from (x) : S   =>   C / t_to (x) : S